-Sadly, it's easy to clutter the domain with responsibilities (meaning more code) that don't belong in this layer.
+Sadly, it's easy to clutter the domain with responsibilities that don't belong here.
 With each addition, it becomes harder to read and understand the core domain.
-Equally bad is that each addition makes it harder to move things around in the future.

-The command pattern has the benefit to decouple the core domain logic from the API layer (we don't want thick controllers).
-Most of the libraries that implement the command pattern, also expose a middleware pipeline that can be hooked into.
-This is useful because it offers a solution and a centralized location to add application logic that needs to be executed with each dispatched command.
+The command pattern has the benefit that it can decouple the core logic from the API layer (we also don't want thick and messy controllers).
+Most of the packages that implement the command pattern, expose a middleware pipeline that can be hooked into.
+This pipeline is useful because it offers a solution and a centralized location to add common application logic that needs to be executed for each command.

 With the new

-To dispatch the above command, an incoming request is mapped to a command in the controller.
+To dispatch the above command, the incoming HTTP request is mapped to a command in the controller.